 2. Not Understanding Exclusions to your Policy

 Take the time to understand your policy.
-Your homeowner’s policy is meant to protect you in the event of major or even somewhat-major disaster.
+Your homeowner’s policy is meant to protect you in the event of a major or even somewhat-major disaster.
 It does not work like a warranty plan.
 And every policy is not the same.

 3. Only Focusing on Price

-4. Thinking Your Policy will Cover Someone Else’s Personal Property
+4. Thinking Your Policy Will Cover Someone Else’s Personal Property

-Tenants need to have their own renters insurance to cover their personal property and liability.
+Tenants need to have their own renter’s insurance to cover their personal property and liability.
 If you are renting out your home and those occupying it experience loss, your policy will not cover their loss.
 (Important note: if you are regularly renting out a room, or your entire home, you also may not have coverage for your property)

 5. Assuming Flood Insurance is Included